Lerble-bot/Lerble-bot/README.md

 ## 👤 Who Am I?
 I’m a second-year university student with a growing passion for development.
 Here's a quick snapshot of my programming journey so far:
 - 🎓 Learned the basics of SQL, Java, C, and C++ during my studies.
-- 🐍 Currently focused on Python, which I’m using to build small projects and strengthen my skills.
+- 🐍 Currently focused on Python to build small projects and improve my skills.
 - 🚀 Exploring various technologies to discover where my true passion lies.

 What drives me is the joy of creating something meaningful through code.
 While I’m still figuring out my specialization, I believe every small step brings me closer to finding my calling.